On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

-\paramini{Lower bounds for convex programs:} Our lower bounds imply limitations of using convex programs to recover planted solutions: any convex program whose objective is the sum of objectives for individual constraints (as is the case for canonical LPs/SDPs for CSPs) and distinguishes between a planted CSP instance and a uniformly generated one must have dimension at least $n^{\Omega(r)}$.
+Our lower bounds imply limitations of using convex programs to recover planted solutions.
+For example, any convex program whose objective is the sum of objectives for individual constraints (as is the case for canonical LPs/SDPs for CSPs) and distinguishes between a planted CSP instance and a uniformly generated one must have dimension at least $\tilde{\Omega}(n^{r/2})$.
 In particular, this lower bound applies to lift-and-project hierarchies where the number of solution space constraints increases (and so does the cost of finding a violated constraint), but the dimension remains the same.
 Moreover, since our bounds are for detecting planted solutions, they imply large integrality gaps for convex relaxations of this dimension.
-These bounds essentially follow from statistical implementations of existing algorithms for convex optimization.
-We emphasize that the lower bounds apply to convex relaxations themselves and make no assumptions on how the convex relaxations are solved (in particular the solver does not need to be a statistical algorithm).
+These bounds follow from statistical implementations of algorithms for convex optimization given in \cite{FeldmanGV:15}.
+We emphasize that the lower bounds apply to convex relaxations themselves and make no assumptions on how the convex relaxations are solved (in particular, the solver does not need to be a statistical algorithm).
 An example of such lower bound is given below.
 Roughly speaking, the corollary says that any convex program whose objective value is significantly higher for the uniform distribution over clauses, $U_k$, compared to a planted distribution $Q_\sigma$ must have a large dimension, independent of the number of constraints. \begin{cor} Let $Q$ be a distribution over $k$-clauses of complexity $r$.
-Assume that there exists a mapping $\cal M$ that maps each $k$-clause $C\in X_k$ to a convex function $f_C:K \rightarrow[-1,1]$ over some convex $N$-dimensional set $K$ satisfying $R_0B_N \subseteq K \subseteq R_1B_N$.
-Further assume that for some $\eps > 0$, $\alpha \in \R$ and $m = \Omega(n/\eps^2)$:
+Assume that there exists a mapping that maps each $k$-clause $C\in X_k$ to a convex function $f_C:K \rightarrow[-1,1]$ over some bounded, convex and compact $N$-dimensional set $K$.
+Further assume that for some $\eps > 0$ and $\alpha \in \R$: